gsindri/kaupa-skil/.chatpack/catalog-chatpack-202509111537.md

 import type { FacetFilters } from '@/services/catalog'
-import ProductThumb from '@/components/catalog/ProductThumb' import SupplierLogo from './SupplierLogo' import { resolveImage } from '@/lib/images' import type { CartItem } from '@/lib/types'
-import { Lock } from 'lucide-react'
-import { toast } from '@/hooks/use-toast'
+import ProductThumb from '@/components/catalog/ProductThumb' import SupplierLogo from './SupplierLogo' import SupplierChips from './SupplierChips' import { resolveImage } from '@/lib/images' import type { CartItem } from '@/lib/types' import { Lock } from 'lucide-react' import { toast } from '@/hooks/use-toast'
 import { cn } from '@/lib/utils'
+import { useSupplierConnections } from '@/hooks/useSupplierConnections'
+import { useSuppliers } from '@/hooks/useSuppliers'

 interface CatalogTableProps {
   products: any[]